 We are finally at the part where charts get involved.
-To add a chart, it’s required to start with an existing chart found on the details blade of the service.
-I will be using a storage account again and right click on TotalRequest today and then » Pin to Startboard.
+When you want to add a new chart, it’s required to start with an existing chart found on the details blade of the service.
+I will be using a storage account again and right-click on TotalRequest today and then » Pin to Startboard.

 All services expose different types of diagnostics data, so make sure to explore all available options.
-But as you can see, this allows the creation of some interesting Startboards.
+But as you can see, this allows the creation of some exciting Startboards.

 6 – Alerts

-When it comes to alerts, it’s important to keep a baseline allowing you to define what normal behavior would look like.
-For example; the CPU usage of a front-end service cannot be compared with an instance responsible for processing calculations in batch etc.
+When it comes to alerts, it’s essential to keep a baseline, allowing you to define what normal behavior would look like.
+For example, the CPU usage of a front-end service cannot be compared with an instance responsible for processing calculations in batch, etc.

-At this point select the desired metric and conditions.
-For this example I want to receive an alert if the CPU utilization is over 1% for duration of 5 minutes and received the following email.
+At this point, select the desired metric and conditions.
+For this example, I want to receive an alert if the CPU utilization is over 1% for 5 minutes and received the following email.

 And this is what you will see within the portal.
 And the Alert can be added as a dashboard indicator as well.